ManuelBehrendt/Mera.jl/docs/src/01_particles_First_Inspection.md

-    Table with 9 rows, 19 columns:
+    Table with 3 rows, 25 columns:
     Columns:
     [1m#   [22m[1mcolname     [22m[1mtype[22m
-    ──────────────────
+    ────────────────────
     1   level       Any
     2   x_min       Any
     3   x_max       Any
     4   y_min       Any
     5   y_max       Any
     6   z_min       Any
     7   z_max       Any
     8   id_min      Any
     9   id_max      Any
-    10  vx_min    Any
+    10  family_min  Any
-    11  vx_max    Any
+    11  family_max  Any
-    12  vy_min    Any
+    12  tag_min     Any
-    13  vy_max    Any
+    13  tag_max     Any
-    14  vz_min    Any
+    14  vx_min      Any
-    15  vz_max    Any
+    15  vx_max      Any
-    16  mass_min  Any
+    16  vy_min      Any
-    17  mass_max  Any
+    17  vy_max      Any
-    18  age_min   Any
+    18  vz_min      Any
-    19  age_max   Any
+    19  vz_max      Any
+    20  mass_min    Any
+    21  mass_max    Any
+    22  birth_min   Any
+    23  birth_max   Any
+    24  metals_min  Any
+    25  metals_max  Any

 If the number of columns is relatively long, the table is typically represented by an overview.
 To access certain columns, use the *select* function.
-The representation ":age_max" is called a quoted Symbol ([see in Julia documentation](https://docs.julialang.org/en/v1/manual/metaprogramming/#Symbols-1)):
+The representation ":birth_max" is called a quoted Symbol ([see in Julia documentation](https://docs.julialang.org/en/v1/manual/metaprogramming/#Symbols-1)):

 ```julia